chyavan-mc/STA-380/Solutions.md

     ## [10,]  -873.7192 -1119.2714  -952.2299 -1108.8045  -988.7300

-Let us now create a list with the predicted authors for each document by finding the highest probable authors for each document
+Let us now create a list with the predicted authors for each document by finding the highest probable authors for each document.

 ``` r
 for (i in 1:2500)